Finnish Cultural Foundation

-Finnish Cultural Foundation (Suomen Kulttuurirahasto) is a private nonprofit foundation dedicated to the promotion of culture and science in Finland.
-The foundation's assets are about 1.1 billion euros, which makes it one of the largest private foundations in Europe.
-Annual grants were more than 31 million euros in 2013.
+Finnish Cultural Foundation (Suomen Kulttuurirahasto) is a private nonprofit foundation dedicated to the promotion of culture and research in Finland.
+The foundation's assets are about 1.8 billion euros, which makes it one of the largest private foundations in Europe.
+Annual grants were more than 50 million euros in 2023.

-Finnish Cultural Foundation consists of the main fund and 17 regional funds.
+The Finnish Cultural Foundation consists of the main fund and 17 regional funds.
 It was founded in 1939 to counterbalance Finnish cultural life as the Swedish-speaking Finns received significantly more funding because of their own foundation Svenska kulturfonden.